survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 vendor.dc746a5db4ed650296e1.js
 ```

 If the file contents related to a chunk are different, the hash will change as well, thus invalidating the cache.
 More accurately, the browser will send a new request for the new file.
-This means if only `app` bundle gets updated, only that file needs to be requested again.
+If only `app` bundle gets updated, only that file needs to be requested again.

 An alternate way to achieve the same result would be to generate static filenames and invalidate the cache through a querystring (i.e., `app.js?d587bbd6e38337f5accd`).
 The part behind the question mark will invalidate the cache.
 According to [Steve Souders](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/), attaching the hash to the filename is the more performant way to go.

 ## Setting Up Hashing

-The build needs tweaking in order to generate proper hashes.
+The build needs tweaking to generate proper hashes.
 Images and fonts should receive `hash` while chunks should use `chunkhash` in their names to invalidate them correctly:

 **webpack.config.js**